Is financial stress killing work productivity? Financial stress and job performance go hand-in-hand

 The impact of financial stress on employees

-Financial stress and job performance are linked a lot more than you might think, so let's explore what this may look like.
+Financial stress and job performance are linked a lot more than you might think, significantly affecting employee performance, so let’s explore what this may look like.
+Employees' financial stress adversely affects their job performance and overall productivity.
 The effects of stress in the workplace can lead to employees who are more likely to:

-- Experience reduced work performance and output due to inability to focus
+• Experience reduced work performance and output due to inability to focus, significantly impacting employees' job performance

 How does financial stress affect your health?